How To Mark A Queen Bee – Beginner’s Guide

 Step 3: Mark

 The next step is to mark the queen.
-Try to paint the top center of the thorax, making sure to reach the hard part, not just the hairs.
+Try to paint the top center of the thorax, reaching the hard part, not just the hairs.

-If you used a queen catcher then a good option is to use a queen marking tool.
-This gadget is much like a syringe without the needle; there is a tube which you pop the queen into, then insert a plunger.
+Consider using a queen marking tool if you use a queen catcher.
+This gadget is much like a syringe without the needle; there is a tube that you pop the queen into, then insert a plunger.

-A piece of sponge helps protect the queen from injury, and at the other end is mesh which allows you to easily mark the bee’s thorax.
+A piece of sponge helps protect the queen from injury, and at the other end is mesh which makes it easy to mark the bee’s thorax.

 Once you paint the queen, allow a few minutes for the paint to dry before releasing her back to the hive.

-If you picked the queen up with your fingers, then delicately hold her by the legs.
-The easiest way to do this is to let the queen hold onto your index finger, then hold the legs in place with your middle finger and thumb.
+If you pick the queen up with your fingers, delicately hold her by the legs.
+The easiest way to do this is to let the queen hold onto your index finger, then keep her legs in place with your middle finger and thumb.

 Using a push-in cage makes marking the queen a simple process.
-Push the cage into the comb until her movement is restricted, then apply the paint.
+Push it into the comb until her movement is restricted, then apply the paint.

 Step 4: Release

 The final stage of marking the queen is to release her back to the colony.
 Open the hive and place her on top of a brood frame.
-If you used a queen marking tool, then just place it opened on the frame and let the queen walk out.
-You don’t have to worry about rejection as the process of marking is quick.
+If you used a queen marking tool, allow the queen to walk out.
+You don’t have to worry about rejection; the marking process is quick.

 What paints are best for marking queen bees?

-There is a wide range of paints for marking queen bees, but we suggest choosing between Posca, Humbrol, or correction fluid if you’re okay using white.
-Whatever paint you choose, always make sure it is non-toxic and safe for queen bees.
+There is a wide range of paints for marking queen bees, but we suggest choosing between Posca, Humbrol, or correction fluid if you’re okay with using white.
+Whatever product you choose, ensure it is non-toxic and safe for queen bees.

-Posca offers a range of water-based art pens that come in an assortment of colors.
-We recommend the PC-5M model which has a 2.5mm bullet tip that’s easy to use.
+Posca offers a range of water-based art pens that come in various colors.
+We recommend the PC-5M model, which has a 2.5mm bullet tip that’s easy to use.

-Correction fluid-like Tipp-Ex (Europe) or BIC Wite-Out (U.S) are good options.
+Correction fluids like Tipp-Ex (Europe) or BIC Wite-Out (U.S.) are good options.
 Look for an applicator pen rather than the brush, which is usually too broad for a small thorax.

 The downside to using correction fluid is that it only comes in white.
-If you’re wanting to use different colors to indicate the queen’s age then this choice won’t be suitable.
+This choice isn’t suitable if you want to use different colors to indicate the queen’s age.

 Note: Check the ingredients before using correction fluid to ensure there are no harmful chemicals.
 Products like Tipp-Ex won’t harm your bees.

-You can also use Humbrol enamel paint, which is popular with model makers, and come in a decent range of colors.
+You can also use Humbrol enamel paint, which is popular with model makers and available in a wide range of colors.
 While the paint quality is good, it takes a bit longer to dry, and dealing with a tiny tin can be fiddly when you’re in the outdoors.

 Color guide for marking bees

-It isn’t essential to mark your queen bee following the international color code, but it helps identify the age of your queen.
+While it isn’t essential to mark a queen bee following the international color code, it helps identify the age of your queen.
 The colors used are white, yellow, red, green, and blue.